 Click here to access our free 2021 Auto Lending Outlook White Paper.

-Steve Castner serves as Regional AVP of Sales at SWBC and is based in Portland, Oregon.
+Steve Castner is an Account VP at SWBC.
 By leveraging the risk management products and solutions of SWBC’s Financial Institution Group, Steve helps his clients manage expenses, lower delinquency, and protect themselves and their members with cutting-edge technology and consultative-based solutions.
 Steve has 20 years of experience in sales and client service.